A uniform quantitative Manin-Mumford theorem for curves over function fields: Polarized metrized graphs

 \section{Polarized metrized graphs}

 In this section we discuss the notion of polarized metrized graphs as introduced by Zhang \cite{Zha93} and Chinburg--Rumely \cite{CR93}, see also \cite{BR07}.
-In particular, we are interested in the supremum of the canonical Green function of a polarized metrized graph and we will estimate it in terms of Zhang's $\varphi$-invariant.
+In particular, we are interested in the sum of the canonical Green function of a polarized metrized graph over pairs of points in a fixed set of points and we will estimate it in terms of Zhang's $\varphi$-invariant.